Master by Research and Doctoral

 Please note that if you are accepted into the Masters and PhD by thesis programmes, you will be required within a specified period to write and present a research proposal.
 The Department will use this process to assess the viability of your research and its appropriateness for your degree programme.
 If the requirements for the proposal are not met, the Department will not allow you to continue with the degree.

-If you have additional queries about entry into any of our postgraduate courses, please contact the Postgraduate Coordinator, Dr Pippin Anderson (email@example.com).
+If you have additional queries about entry into any of our postgraduate courses, please contact the Postgraduate Coordinator, Dr Shari Daya (email@example.com).